camconrad/compensator/contracts/README.md

 - `ProposalStakeDistributed(uint256 proposalId, uint8 winningSupport)` - Emitted when a delegate distributes stakes after a proposal resolves.
 - `ClaimRewards(address indexed delegator, uint256 amount)` - Emitted when a delegator claims their rewards.
 - `LosingStakeReclaimed(address indexed delegator, uint256 proposalId, uint256 amount)` - Emitted when a delegator reclaims their losing stake after a proposal is resolved.
+- `COMPLocked(address indexed delegator, uint256 unlockTime)` - Emitted when a delegator's COMP is locked.
+- `NewProposalDetected(uint256 indexed proposalId)` - Emitted when a new proposal is detected.
+- `ProposalActivated(uint256 indexed proposalId)` - Emitted when a proposal is marked as active.
+- `ProposalDeactivated(uint256 indexed proposalId)` - Emitted when a proposal is marked as inactive.

 ### Functions
 - **`initialize(address _delegate, string memory _delegateName)`**